Itozee/1205-week9/README.md

 At this stage, we can now perform various indept analysis on the second_merge table/dataset/dataframe to get insights about our data.

 -- Filter
 Similar to the 'WHERE' clause on SQL, I filtered the data to show on the country associated with my student ID (100871852).
-This will show me only the records related to Swaziland as it the country associated to my student ID.
+This will show me only the records related to Swaziland as  the country associated to my student ID.
+This is reflected in the df_studentid dataframe

 It is important to know that every transformations con be contained in a new dataframe and that dataframe could be used for further insights.

-Some analysis that were further done, to answer our question were;
+Some analysis that were further done, to answer question questions 1,2 and 3 are;

 -- Average fertility and life expectancy rate for Swaziland

 -- Average fertility and life expectancy in Sub-Saharan region where Swaziland is in